microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/teams-private-channels-management.md

 Microsoft Teams contains private channels that can be managed using Microsoft Graph APIs.
 For more information on the private channels, see [Teams private channels](https://docs.microsoft.com/microsoftteams/private-channels).

 The Microsoft Graph API methodology can be used to configure privileges that allow management of private channels.
-The following are the privileges which a Microsoft Graph API can configure:

-- Set whether team members can create private channels
-- Create a private channel on behalf of a team owner
-- Get a list of all private channel messages
-- Find SharePoint URLs for all private channels in a team
-- List and update roles of owners and members in a private channel

 ## Set whether team members can create private channels